gymnasium/exploring-ais-role-in-accessibility/README.md

 I’m here with my colleague Andrew Miller, who is the program director of Gymnasium.
 And we are joined by a guest, Aaron Gustafson.
 And we’ll get into a little bit more about what he does in just a moment.

 But we’re really grateful to have everyone join us.
 We’re going to be talking a little bit about the role of AI in accessibility.
-And this is one of our — how many live streams have we done, Andrew, exactly?
+And this is one of our — how many livestreams have we done, Andrew, exactly?

 **Andrew Miller:** Oh, wow.
 That’s a really good question.
 More than a few.